Skip to Main Content

 Build your credit

 Credit utilization is the second most important factor, which means you should keep your credit card balances paid down.
-Aside from that, it helps to limit new credit applications and to maintain a mix of credit products that are open over many years.
+Aside from that, it helps to limit new credit applications and maintain a mix of credit products that are open over many years.

 If you decide to take out a personal loan, use a personal loan calculator to determine interest charges over time.